 For hill walking and mountain walking, a deep tread/lug is beneficial, especially in wet and muddy conditions.
-A widely spaced lug means less build-up of dirt, ensuring better grip.
+A widely spaced lug means less build-up of dirt, ensuring a better grip.

-This stiff piece of material is placed between the lining and upper at the toe of the shoe, and helps retain its shape.
+This stiff piece of material is placed between the lining and upper at the toe of the shoe and helps retain its shape.